calebjmatthews/endless-desert/concept.md

   [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Storing an occupied house kicks out the leader
   [ ] More repeatable fortuities
-  [ ] Fix for stuck without sand before trading unlocked [ ] Hide recipes missing ingredients
+  [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Hide recipes missing ingredients
   [ ] Max analysis increases with items studied
   [ ] Research leveling system